Why Invest in Influencer Marketing?

 Many marketing productions were postponed or canceled in these turbulent times, so the traditional way of doing things is over.
 Influencers can create content with minimal resources better than anyone.
 So now, it is the right time to invest in influencer marketing.

-However, you have to choose the influencers wisely.
+Whether you’re a healthcare marketing agency aiming to launch influencer campaign, or an eCommerce business looking to increase sales, you have to choose the influencers wisely.
 Before the rise of the micro-influencers, brands spent substantial marketing budgets for just one macro influencer and got questionable results.
 Today, micro-influencers enable marketers to stretch their influencer marketing budgets further and achieve more by paying less.

 Macro-influencers still have advantages for the brands that can allocate significant funds.
 They have a wide audience range and can help reach more potential customers at once.
 So let’s look at the pros and cons of working with macro and micro-influencers.